leeper/designcourse/Assignments/ProblemSet2.md

 ## Submission Instructions

 Your assignment should be no more than 2 pages of double-spaced A4, Times New Roman font size 12.
-Submit the assignment via Moodle by Tuesday, October 27.
+Submit the assignment via Moodle by Tuesday, November 8.

 ## Feedback